apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Putin tells Orbán Ukraine must capitulate if it wants peace**
+**Keir Starmer appoints cabinet after landslide general election victory**

-You can read more about it [here](https://www.euractiv.com/section/global-europe/news/putin-tells-orban-ukraine-must-capitulate-if-it-wants-peace/).
+You can read more about it [here](https://www.bbc.com/news/articles/cw0yg50zy5vo).

 ## Requirements
 - Python 3.8